News

 2021 Ironman Award Winners

 Davis Warren began playing in BCS as a 6-year-old in the league’s inaugural 2008 season.
 He played every Fall and Spring season thereafter.
 He played in over 10 Super Bowls and was part of 5 championship Bulldog teams.
 Davis went on to play QB at Loyola HS in LA and Suffield Academy in Connecticut.
 In the Spring of 2019, Davis was diagnosed with Acute Myeloid Leukemia.
 He underwent 4 rounds of chemotherapy at Children’s Hospital of Los Angeles over a 5-month hospital stay but was determined to finish up in time to start school and football workouts.
 He worked hard to gain back his strength and weight to play by mid-season, Fall of 2019 - despite skepticism from his doctors.
 Fortunately, he has been in remission since then and back on the gridiron.
 Davis was also an Asst.
 Coach for the D11 Gators this Spring.
 Davis was recruited by numerous D1 programs and committed to the University of Michigan and the Ross School of Business.
-Last week, he began summer strength and conditioning program in Ann Arbor.
+He was placed on full scholarship in 2023.
 Davis is pictured with his Mom and Dad, Jeff and Terri.

 2021 Outstanding Alumni Award - Davis Warren